muritane/coordination-architecture/docs/00_core/executability_constraint.md

 - substituted systems,
 - relaxed invariant enforcement,
-- truncated horizons.
+- truncated horizons,

-Gradual exposure arises from:

-- horizon slicing,
+- isolated topology (reduced fan-out),
+- borrowed buffers (forbearance).

+“Gradual exposure” is typically one of:
+- **horizon slicing** (short run looks stable; long run violates invariants),
-- system substitution,
+- **system substitution** (demo system ≠ target system),
-- staged commitment across interfaces.
+- **staged interface commits** (some interfaces committed; others not).

-Structural accountability begins only where execution is **irretractable in the target system over the target horizon**.
+Structural accountability begins where execution is **irretractable in the target system over the target horizon**.

 ---

-## Consequence Topology (Interface)
+## Consequence topology

 **Consequence topology** describes how disturbance introduced by execution propagates through a system.

 It includes:
 - interfaces traversed,
 - intermediaries involved,
 - buffers encountered,
 - feedback paths available,
-- invariants enforced.
+- invariants enforced,
+- coupling structure and fan-out.

 Topology—not intent—determines:
 - latency,
 - observability,
 - amplification,
+- where costs land,
-- attribution error.
+- why attribution errors persist.

 ---

-## Disturbance Conservation (Operational Analogy)
+## Disturbance conservation (operational analogy)

 Execution injects **disturbance**.

 At the level relevant to persistence:
 - disturbance does not disappear,
 - it cannot be erased by reinterpretation,
 - it cannot be nullified by denial.

-It can be delayed, buffered, transformed, or displaced.
+It can be delayed, buffered, transformed, redirected, or displaced.

-This is an **operational analogy**, not a physical law:
+This is an operational analogy, not a physical law:

 > Disturbance deferred at one layer reappears as constraint, cost, or risk at another.

 ---

-## Key Topological Dimensions
+## Key topological dimensions

-### Path Length (Latency)
+### Path length (latency)
 Longer paths reduce salience and increase discounting.
 Latency alters perception, not execution.

----

-### Fan-Out (Distribution)
+### Fan-out (distribution)
 High fan-out dilutes perceived responsibility and increases aggregate system cost.

----

 ### Buffers

-Buffers store disturbance, delay consequences, and transform expression.
+Buffers store disturbance and delay legibility.
 They do not eliminate cost.

----

 ### Observability
 Low observability allows interpretive narratives to persist until invariants assert themselves.

----

-### Irreversibility Gradients
+### Irreversibility gradients
 Some effects shrink option space, degrade controllability, or accumulate debt.
-Irreversible effects dominate long-horizon outcomes.
+Irreversibility dominates long-horizon outcomes.

 ---

-## Action, Non-Action, and Defaults
+## Action, non-action, and defaults

 An action is any invocation that causes a system transition.
 This includes:

 - explicit acts,
 - defaults,